ArtHacker123/opencl-demo-framework/README.md

 `

-Alternatively, You may install the demo executable(tested for Windows 7 and 10 with Intel HD Graphics cards):
+Alternatively, You may install the demo executable to view some working examples(e.g. gradient, laplacian, feature detection etc..).
+This executable was tested on Windows 7 and 10 with Intel HD Graphics cards.

 requirements: